JoshuaHawatta/sg_tech_api/README.md

 config: where the application, mailing and multer configurations are.
 database: database connection.
 DTOs: where it has other 2 sub-directories for my DTOs files (User and Appointments).
 entities: same 2 sub-directories of DTOs.
 Here is where the controllers, routing and DB schemas are.
+There´s also a DiskStorage entity for handling uploads.
 helpers: JWT and Mailing handlers, and date-handling functions.
 interfaces: the interfaces of my entities.
 middlewares: my requests validations directory, a validation results getter and a JWT verifyer.
 types: custom types in here.
-server.ts: main file for running the application
+uploads: where all uploaded images stay. server.ts: main file for running the application.
 ```